lofar-astron/prefactor/README.md

 * mitigation of broad-band RFI and bad stations
 * direction-independent phase correction of the target, using a global sky model from [TGSS ADR](https://http://tgssadr.strw.leidenuniv.nl/)  or the new Global Sky Model [GSM](http://172.104.228.177/)
 * detailled diagnostics
-* (optional) wide-band cleaning in Initial-Subtract
+* (optional) wide-band cleaning in Initial-Subtract and Pre-Facet-Image

 The full documentation can be found at the [prefactor webpage](https://www.astron.nl/citt/prefactor/).